 Heading north from the center toward the airport, there’s a string of probably 30 hotels before getting to the marina.
 Villa Premiere is close enough to still walk downtown, but most of the others will require a taxi ride to get to the center.
 The Bandaras Bay water in this area is not as clear as when you get further away from the center, especially during rainy season, and beaches are inconsistent, so pay attention to online reviews before choosing.

 Just past where the cruise ships, fishing boats, and sightseeing boats dock is a section of land with a strip of beach, several hotels, condos, and a golf course.
-This is an area where you can actually go for a walk or run: much of it is residential around the course and there are commercial stores and restaurants around the Marina.
-There’s a Marriott here, a Westin, and two great Velas all-inclusive properties we’ve reviewed in detail.
+This is an area where you can actually go for a walk or run: much of it is residential around the course and there are commercial stores and some great restaurants around the Marina.
+There’s a Marriott here, a Westin with the best swimming pool complex in Puerto Vallarta, and two great Velas all-inclusive properties we’ve reviewed in detail.
+Velas Vallarta is on the beach, while Casa Velas is adults-only and faces the golf course.

 If you’re part of the elite 1% or just have something big to celebrate, then head 40 minutes or so north to the planned Punta Mita development on its own peninsula.
 Nestled among the two PGA golf courses and mansions costing millions are two premier resorts—Four Seasons and St. Regis—that pour on the pampering.
 The town of Punta de Mita has a few small hotels, but the two below are the only resorts inside the gate.